emyklepacki/recipes-analysis/README.md

 ## Baseline Model

-For the baseline model, I used linear regression to predict a recipe’s prep time (minutes) based on two numeric features: calories and protein.
+For the baseline model, I used linear regression to predict a recipe’s prep time (`minutes`) based on two numeric features: `calories` and `protein`.
 Since both features are already numerical and on a similar scale, I didn’t apply any additional preprocessing like scaling or encoding.
 The baseline regression model produced a Mean Squared Error (MSE) of 4941.87, which corresponds to a Root Mean Squared Error (RMSE) of approximately 70.3 minutes.
 This means that, on average, the model's predictions are off by about 70.3 minutes.
 Thus, this gives me a useful baseline to compare against as I improve the model using additional features.

 ## Final Model

-To improve my baseline model, I built a final model using a Random Forest Regressor and engineered 5 new quantitative features from the recipe’s nutritional data: total fat, sugar, carbohydrates, sodium, and PDV.
-These were added to the original features (calories and protein) to better capture nutritional complexity and its potential impact on prep time.
+To improve my baseline model, I built a final model using a Random Forest Regressor and engineered 5 new quantitative features from the recipe’s nutritional data: `total fat`, `sugar`, `carbohydrates`, `sodium`, and `PDV`.
+These were added to the original features (`calories` and `protein`) to better capture nutritional complexity and its potential impact on prep time.
 I applied appropriate transformations using a pipeline and used GridSearchCV for initial tuning.
 While the final model (MSE about 4790) only slightly outperformed the baseline (MSE about 4941), this small improvement suggests that nutrition may play a limited role in predicting cooking time, and that other factors like recipe steps, ingredients, or tags might be more influential in future models.

+<iframe
+ src="assets/scatter_plot.html"
+ width="1000"
+ height="700"
+ frameborder="0"
+ ></iframe>